-Here are a few things I learned about athletic recruiting:
+Here are a few things I learned about student-athlete recruitment:

 - Students have to reach out to the coaches directly.
 If parents reach out on behalf of their kids then coaches will automatically ignore the email and get the impression that the parents want it more than the student does.

 - Coaches will look at grades, so get good grades first, especially if the student wants to play at a large Division 1 school.

 - Athletes need to have their own highlight reel and make sure it’s recent.
 Coaches don’t want an old highlight reel from their freshman year while they are talking to the athlete as a junior or senior.

 - Keep the highlight reel short.
 Coaches have a ton of things to do throughout the day so making the video about 2-3 minutes max should be enough to show off their skills.

 - Respond in a timely manner!
 Coaches don’t want a player who responds late to their efforts to contact them.
 Play club in whatever sport you do or put in extra work outside of school season.

 - Take advantage of camps and combines.
 In more popular sports like football and basketball, coaches, universities, and even some clubs host showcases where college coaches are invited to watch kids show off their skills.